 Lutherans reject the Pelagians and others who teach that we are able to love God above all things and keep his commandments by the power of human nature alone, without the grace of the Holy Spirit.
 Although our nature is able to do the outward work, (to keep the hands from theft and murder,) it cannot initiate the inward motions, such as the fear of God, trust in God, chastity, patience, etc.

-Suppose a person decided to look for a new job today.
+Pulling It Together: Suppose a person decided to look for a new job today.
 Does he have the freedom of will to choose this pursuit?
 Yes, he does.
 With natural, human reason he is able to discern that he is not happy with his current occupation and choose one that is better suited to him.
 But suppose that someone decided that today is the day he will become righteous.
 Is he able to choose the righteousness of God without the aid of the Spirit?
 No, he is not.
 He cannot, for this is not something within the realm of human reason.
 He does not comprehend that he needs a righteousness outside of himself.
 Logic will never bring him to this conclusion.
 This righteousness is comprehended “through faith in Jesus Christ for all who believe.”
 (Rom 3:22) Even this faith is “a gift from God.”
 (Eph 2:8) A person is incapable of bestowing the gift of faith upon oneself.
 We cannot choose this ultimate good of faith and the righteousness of God that comes by faith alone.

 This is precisely why we are determined to make a case for our being good without the aid of God.
 The Pelagians teach this, saying that when people are born that they are without sin.
 They further instruct that if folks just work hard enough, have strong enough wills, that they can continue through life without sin.
 To make matters even worse, they say that this can be accomplished without the help of God.
 Lutherans reject such ideas, noting that our works are so much rubbish, unable to attain to the righteousness of God.
 (Phil 3:8)

 Instead, Lutherans confess that they are entirely dependent upon God's grace from start to finish.
 We love and fear God by the activity of God's Spirit, not because we choose to do so.
 We are made right with God by his grace, not by our decisions or efforts.
-We may be a good citizen of earth, but will never be fit for the kingdom of God until we become people of the Spirit of Jesus Christ.
+We may be good citizens of earth, but will never be fit for the kingdom of God until we become people of the Spirit of Jesus Christ.
 (1Cor 2:14-15)

 Prayer: Holy Spirit, help me believe and do those things which bring you glory.
 Amen.